Partial View of the Queue at Patient Reception Center, AIIMS Delhi

 Eventually our turn came at 1.00 pm.
 This when we left home at 7.00 am so that we could get in the queue for registration at PRC around 8.00 am.

-In case of SLD they the doctor would then refer you to take appointment from other specialists.
-I was asked to take two appointments, one for IQ test an the other for detailed history.
-For detailed history parents of the child are required to attend.
+In case of SLD the doctor would then refer you to take appointment from other specialists.
+I was asked to take two appointments, one for IQ test and the other for detailed history.

 The Future Appointments